PhiCtl/ShootingStars/README.md

 * -O, --out (string):
 name of the output file storing the solution.
 * -B, --vector (string):
-name of the file storing vector B (should be located in `data/` ), mandatory if user chooses to read vector and matrix from a file.
+relative path of the file storing vector B (should start by  `..data/` and be located in `data/` ), mandatory if user chooses to read vector and matrix from a file.
 * -A, --matrix (string):
-name of the file storing vector A (should be located in `data/`), mandatory if user chooses to read vector and matrix from files.
+relative path of the file storing vector A (should be start by `..data/` and be located in `data/`), mandatory if user chooses to read vector and matrix from files.

 ### Create the doxygen documentation